-When the Authors Guild released results of its most recent survey showing that revenue from all writing-related activity in 2017 was down significantly, I wasn’t surprised.
+When the Authors Guild released results of its most recent survey showing that writing-related revenue activity from all sources in 2017 was down significantly, I wasn’t surprised.

 What the Guild calls “the largest survey of U.S. professional writers ever conducted” showed the median income that published American authors received for all writing-related activity in 2017 was $6,080, down from $10,500 in the survey taken only two years before.